VettasAlex/AlexWeatherWidget/README.md

 - **Light or Dark Mode**: Lets user choose between Light or Dark Mode.
 - **Scalable Design**: Built with responsive layouts to ensure seamless integration across various screen sizes and applications.
 - **Manual Logging Button**: Allows the user to log the current temperature and humidity data into the database on demand.
-- **Automated Daily Logging**: Records average temperature and humidity every day at 08:00 AM for historical analysis and future implementation.
+- **Automated Daily Logging (TBI)**: Records average temperature and humidity every day at 08:00 AM for historical analysis and future implementation.

 ---